 \subsubsection{Quantization with Value Iteration}

-To convert our modified version of Sharma's DP function \cite{sharma1978design} in \eqref{eq:dk} into the VI function, we consider redefining the states, rewards, and actions based on our setting.
+To convert our DP function \eqref{eq:dk} into a VI function, we consider redefining the states, rewards, and actions based on our setting.
 First, we rewrite \eqref{eq:vi_original} with equal transition probabilities and with a minimization objective as follows:

 Then, we build the MDP using the set of longitude lines $\mathcal{B}$ and the number of time zones $K$ as follows

 The function $f(b_i, k, b_{M_k})$ returns actions $\mathcal{A}(s)$ that satisfy the constraints on $b_m$ in \eqref{eq:dk}.